Rose Hill Methodist Church has a long and varied history dating back to 1833.

 In 1907, Rose Hill became a United Methodist Church on the amalgamation of the Free Methodists, the Methodist New Connexion and the Bible Christian Church.
-1910 saw the death of Miss Jane Barton the last surviving member at Rose Hill who remembered the days before the chapel building.
-She was buried in her family vault in St. Mary’s Church, Iffley, churchyard, the Methodist Minister of the day conducting the service.
+1910 saw the death of Miss Jane Barton, the last surviving member at Rose Hill who remembered the days before the chapel building.
+She was buried in her family vault in the churchyard of St. Mary’s Church in Iffley, with the Methodist Minister of the day conducting the service.

 In the same year, there is some evidence of the ambition of the people of Rose Hill.
 At a meeting on the 1st February, 16 people were present, but elections were made to 32 offices including “leader of string music” and a “soup kitchen committee”.
 Despite the election of a leader of string music, when the organist asked for the organ to be tuned before harvest, it was felt to be out of the question financially.
 However, there was to be an accompanying violin.
 By way of compensation for the organist, at the same meeting “N. Hyde was appointed organ blower for the night service”.

 It is impossible to know whether the soup kitchen committee were ever active, but perhaps they were, for in March 1913, the poor fund showed a deficit of 1s/6d due to it being “well used”.
-In the same year the usual donation of 10s/- to the infirmary was held back for the relief of the society’s own poor.
+In the same year, the usual donation of 10s/- to the infirmary was held back for the relief of the society’s own poor.

 Sunday School Outings

-In the late 19th century that one of the most popular Sunday School Outings was a houseboat trip to Nuneham.
+In the late 19th Century, one of the most popular Sunday School Outings was a houseboat trip to Nuneham.
 A day’s outing was necessary as the boat moved slowly being pulled by a horse.
 Early in the 20th Century, other ideas were tried.
 For example, in 1910, “the Sunday School treat to Toot Baldon was reported a great success, two wagonettes, a van loaned by Littlemore Laundry and N.W.
 Weston’s trolley conveying children and their friends”.
-The following year a different means of travel was used.
+The following year, a different means of travel was used.
 The Sunday School travelled by rail from Littlemore to Mr. N. Lindsay’s meadow at Horspath.

 1914 – 1930